Farama-Foundation/AutoROM/README.md

 ## Packaging

 AutoROM requires that you package it as a source distribution.
-We have a special script to build the source distribution, i.e., `./scripts/build-sdist.sh`.
-The resulting source distribution will be located in `dist/`.
+We have a special script to build all our source distributions, i.e., `./scripts/build-sdist.sh`.
+The resulting source distributions will be located in `dist/`.
 You can directly install this with `pip` even including the extra `accept-rom-license`.
 For example,

 ```
-pip install AutoROM-0.4.0.tar.gz[accept-rom-license]
+pip install --find-links dist/ --no-index AutoROM[accept-rom-license]
 ```

 ## Citing